Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

   </tr>
 </table>

-Once the four Crystals of Light have been destroyed, all party members should destroy the Ice Veil.
+Once the four Crystals of Light have been destroyed (with all four Crystals of Darkness alive), Gaia will exclaim, *"My power surges!"* and the Ice Veil will lose its invulnerability.

-If all four Crystals of Darkness are still alive, Gaia will gain enough power *("My power surges!)* to deal 50.0% damage to the Ice Veil just before *Endless Ice Age* resolves.
+Gaia will deal 50.0% damage to the Ice Veil just before *Endless Ice Age* resolves.
 As a result, the damage check is to get the Ice Veil below 50.0% HP.

 ---